Avoid making mistakes in your Annual Information Statement

-These tips will help you avoid making the most common mistakes that charities make when completing their Annual Information Statement.
+These tips will help you avoid common mistakes that charities make when completing their Annual Information Statement.

-- Will you self-assess as a basic religious charity?
+2. Will you report as a basic religious charity?
 Know the requirements

 Medium charities must submit a financial report that is either reviewed or audited.
 Large charities must submit a financial report that is audited.
 The tips below are for medium and large charities.

-- Preparing a special purpose financial statement?
-Remember the accounting standards.
+9. Preparing a special purpose financial statement?
+Remember the accounting standards

-Make sure you provide sufficient detail of transactions between related parties and key management personnel compensation.
+Make sure you comply with all relevant accounting standards and provide sufficient detail of transactions between related parties and key management personnel compensation.